-PAT Testing — Do You Need It for Your Craft Fair Setup?
+PAT Testing: Do You Need It for Your Craft Fair Setup?

-Last updated: March 2026 · 6 min read
+Last updated: June 2026 · 6 min read

 Key Point

-What is PAT testing?
+Learn about the Event PassportWhat is PAT testing?

-Portable Appliance Testing (PAT) involves a visual inspection and electrical test of portable equipment — anything with a plug — to check that it is safe to use.
+Portable Appliance Testing (PAT) involves a visual inspection and electrical test of portable equipment, anything with a plug, to check that it is safe to use.
 A qualified tester inspects the equipment, runs a series of electrical tests (earth continuity, insulation resistance, etc.), and if it passes, applies a label showing the test date and when the next test is due.

 - Card payment machines and phone chargers.

-- Display lighting and fairy lights.
+- Display lighting and fairy lights for your stall.

 - Heat guns, glue guns, and soldering irons.